SSO & MFA for Helpdesk and Administrators

 Introducing Secure Token Server

-I’ll spare you the details on what this is and keep it simple. rSTS is the same component used in other One Identity products, like Safeguard for Privileged Passwords, to provide federated authentication or multi-step authentication using various providers and protocols like SAML, OAuth, RADIUS, and more.
+I’ll spare you the details on what this is and keep it simple. rSTS is the same component used in other One Identity products, like Safeguard for Privileged Passwords, a Privileged Password Management Solution, to provide federated authentication or multi-step authentication using various providers and protocols like SAML, OAuth, RADIUS, and more.
 This has now been brought over to Password Manager for use within workflows, and for authentication to the helpdesk and admin web interfaces.

 The cybersecurity frameworks, cyber insurance companies, and consulting firms are all correctly on the same page — MFA should be required for access to any privileged application.
 The admin and helpdesk pages for Password Manager are no exception.
 Admins can configure the product to do whatever they desire to accounts on all the included domains.
 Helpdesk staff often have access to unlock or enable accounts, reset passwords, issue BitLocker recovery keys, and more.
 Enabling MFA as a requirement to access these resources is a logical step towards securing your password reset process.